pbatey/query-to-mongo/README.md

   }
 }
 ```
-The resulting query object can then be used as parameters for a mongodb query:
+The resulting query object can be used as parameters for a mongodb query:
 ```javascript
 var q2m = require('query-to-mongodb')
 var mongoskin = require('mongoskin')